ProteinsWebTeam/interpro-docs/docs/faq.rst

 |U| **Unintegrated**

-In addition to signatures that have been grouped into InterPro entries, you can also find signatures from member databases that are ‘unintegrated’ in InterPro.
-These signatures might not yet be curated or might not reach InterPro’s standards for integration.
+In addition to signatures that have been grouped into InterPro entries, you can also find signatures from member databases that are "unintegrated" in InterPro.
+These signatures might not yet be curated or might not reach InterPro's standards for integration.
 However, they can still provide important information about a protein of interest.

 .. |F| image:: /images/entry_types/family.png